nitrictech/docs/docs/reference/csharp/v0/api/api-patch.md

 ---
-title: api.patch()
+title: .NET - api.patch()
-description: Register an API route and set a specific HTTP PATCH handler on that route.
+description: Reference for Nitric's .NET library - Register an API route and set a specific HTTP PATCH handler on that route.
 ---

 Register an API route and set a specific HTTP PATCH handler on that route.